ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-2025.md

 #### <span class="incident-title">Sporadic job failure</span>

-**Resolved**: A monitor has been implemented that detects and fixes SSSD service issues on a continous basis.  <br><span class="timestamp">November 20, 2025, 10:45 PT</span>
+**Resolved**: A monitor has been implemented that detects and fixes SSSD service issues on a continuous basis.  <br><span class="timestamp">November 20, 2025, 10:45 PT</span>

 **Update**: There was another burst of "can't get password entry for